Sources

 - Reduction in the number of intracerebral hemorrhages and mortality among patients treated with glenzocimab

-Acticor Biotech is launching an international adaptive phase 2/3 clinical trial (ACTISAVE [NCT05070260])to evaluate the efficacy and safety of glenzocimab as an add-on therapy to thrombolysis, with or without mechanical thrombectomy, in the acute phase of Ischemic Stroke.
-The primary objective of ACTISAVE will be to evaluate the efficacy of glenzocimab administred within the first 4.5 hours of symptom onset.
-A total of 1000 patients will be enrolled in this study, the first patient being included by the end of 2021.
-A futility analysis is planned after the first 200 patients.
+Acticor Biotech has launched in 2021 an international adaptive phase 2/3 clinical trial (ACTISAVE [NCT05070260]) to evaluate the efficacy and safety of glenzocimab as an add-on therapy to thrombolysis, with or without mechanical thrombectomy, in the acute phase of Ischemic Stroke.
+The primary objective of ACTISAVE was to evaluate the efficacy of glenzocimab administered within the first 4.5 hours of symptom onset.

-Acticor Biotech is also partner in the RHU BOOSTER consortium, dedicated to the management of and new treatments for cerebrovascular accidents in emergency situations1.
+The RHU BOOSTER consortium is dedicated to the management of and new treatments for cerebrovascular accidents in emergency situations3.

 [1] BOOSTER is financially supported by the French National Research Agency (ANR) and the Government’s Investments for the Future program (PIA)